Postponing American Elections Doesn't Work03 Feb 2018

 Back to our hypothetical, some states have held elections for representatives.
 They would proceed to their meeting (it does not have to be in the Capitol or even in Washington) and begin organizing as though it were any other Congress.
 But in our hypothetical, only some states have sent representatives…some of whom were probably already members of the House.
 It has happened before that states declined to send representatives to Congress; we all know how this worked out: my ancestors killed 290,000 traitors for this indiscretion.
 Following the organization of the new House of Representatives, there would be two bodies both claiming to be the legitimate House of Representatives.
 Oddly, this is not a constitutional crisis.
 The Constitution is quite clear that the new House is the legitimate House of Representatives.

 The Senate is more interesting.
 As we all know, only one-third of the senators are elected every two years.
 Obviously, two-thirds of the senators stay in the Senate following the election.
 Because of this, it is often argued that the Senate, unlike the House of Representatives, is a continuing body.
-That is, while there is a new House of Representatives every two years, this is the same Senate today as first met in 1789, just with different members.1 The difference may seem semantic, but there’s a huge difference in practical application.
+That is, while there is a new House of Representatives every two years, this is the same Senate today as first met in 1789, just with different members.
+However, some dispute this.
+The difference may seem semantic, but there’s a huge difference in practical application.
 I can, without much work, dig up more than 2000 pages on how to organize a new House of Representatives, which I’ve only briefly summarized above.
 For the Senate, the entirety of its organizational statements from Riddick’s Senate Procedure: Precedents and Practices is:

 The day prescribed by the Constitution for the beginning of a regular session of Congress does not arrive, under the universal practices of the Senate, until the hour of 12 o’clock meridian of that day.